Japanese-Schoolgirl/DiscordPlugin-CustomPanelForSendingPictures/README.md

 # Introduction:
 This plugin was written for my own use and for people I'm communicating with.
 But since plugin can be useful for someone else I'm uploading it here.
-In case you'd want to rewrite this plugin (and considering my inexperience, you probably should) also check the licence file.<br />
+In case you want to rewrite this plugin (and considering my inexperience, you probably should) also check the licence file.<br />

 P.S.
 I rarely use GitHub, so it is my first time in dealing with such project.
 Don't be surprised with some weirdness regarding commits etc. Also my native language isn't English so there may be mistakes in wording.<br />